von/pyVBox/README.markdown

 'base VMs' for different OS'es and then when I want a VM for a specific application I copy the base VM and customize the copy.
-You can do this with a combination of VBoxManage and the VirutalBox GUI, but it's a multi-step process. *In Progress:* I can clone the hard drives, but need to write the code to clode the VM itself.
+You can do this with a combination of VBoxManage and the VirutalBox GUI, but it's a multi-step process. *DONE:* the 'clone' command will clone a VM, not perfectly, but well enough the clone will boot.

 One I accomplish the above, I'll probably release 1.0 and then decide what comes next.